mehedi-sharif/soulspring/content/get-started.md

     title: We Look Deeper
     image: images/get-started/couse-of-problem.svg
     features:
-    - Toxic Load - Chemicals, Heavy Metals
+    - Food Sensitivities
+    - Nutrient Deficiencies
     - Inflammation Markers
+    - System Dysregulation
+    - Emotional/Mental States
+    - Functional Disorders
     - Genetic/Immunological Markers
-    - Insulin Resistance
-    - Nutrient Deficiencies
-    - Abnormal Cellular Signals
-    - Hormonal Imbalances
-    - Neuralgia
+    - Toxic Load - Chemicals, Heavy Metals
     content: 'But more importantly we look for the inward signals that most other doctors miss.
 This is where our non-invasive diagnostic tests and assessments provide important markers for:'